Frédérick Raynal: Career

+No Cliché

+Raynal founded Sega Software in 1999 under Sega after they acquired Adeline, rendering it defunct and pivoted their goals to develop games for the Dreamcast; it was renamed No Cliché shortly after.
+Delphine Software International retained rights to their prior games.

-Adeline was purchased by Sega in 1997 and became No Cliché.
-With No Cliché, Raynal and his team produced Toy Commander (1999), and Toy Racer (2000) both for Sega's Dreamcast system, and also helped Raster Productions into coding localisation for the European release of its Dreamcast Quake III Arena port (2000).
-During this time No Cliché also produced a spin-off entitled Toy Commander: Christmas Surprise (2000) as a free bonus with issue #10 of OD Magazine.
-For a time Raynal was also working on a survival horror game Agartha, which was cancelled due to Sega's decision to stop development on the Dreamcast.
+No Cliché was best known for its first Dreamcast title, Toy Commander, released in 1999.
+In 2000, it produced Toy Racer and helped Raster Productions into coding localisation for the European release of its Dreamcast Quake III Arena port.
+In 2001, Sega Europe stopped development on many Dreamcast European games, causing the company to cease development on its current project at the time, Agartha, a survival horror game.
 No Cliché remained together for a little while after the cancellation, attempting to create a PC port of Toy Commander.
 However, the group split before it could be finished.